luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-execution-environments/README.md

 > **NOTE**
 >
-> For more details in how to configure `ansible-navigator` visit the following [link](https://ansible.readthedocs.io/projects/navigator/settings/#the-ansible-navigator-settings-file)
+> For more details in how to configure `ansible-navigator` visit the [link](https://ansible.readthedocs.io/projects/navigator/settings/#the-ansible-navigator-settings-file)
 >

 #### Using Automation Execution Environments